core-wg/href/draft-ietf-core-href.md

        option's value be the text value of the URI representation of the IP address, as derived in {{host-ip-to-uri}}.

-   5. If »cri« has a `port` component, then let »port« be that component's unsigned integer value; otherwise, let »port« be the default port number for the scheme.
+   5. If the `port` subcomponent in a »cri« is not absent, then let »port« be that subcomponent's unsigned integer value; otherwise, let »port« be the default port number for the scheme.

    6. If »port« does not equal the request's destination port,